Derivative: Can you tell us about your background and your work?

 During that time in the late 1990's and 2000's I was also involved with various artists and groups, such as FiveTonCrane building flaming Art-Cars for the Burning Man festival, or assisting on giant steel kinetic sculptures.
 The list of crazy projects is endless, I was even teaching people to walk on stilts and breathe fire!
 Then I started working as a Technical Director for Obscura Digital in 2011.
 Obscura had just begun breaking out of an events-only paradigm and was creating more permanent or semi-permanent installations, so I was often involved in the design, fabrication, installation, and ongoing maintenance of projects that could be anything from a huge projection show in a 100-year-old dome in a mall, to making a massive touch-screen kitchen table for YouTube's Brand Lab.
 Though I was mostly focused on the hardware aspects, during this time period I began learning TouchDesigner.

-Sadly, as amazing as it was to be working for Obscura I had zero time or energy for my own projects or artistic growth, so I chose to go back to being freelance, and that freed me up for more professional development and to be able to seek out funding to produce my own projects.
+As amazing as it was to be working for Obscura I had zero time or energy for my own projects or artistic growth, so I chose to go back to being freelance, and that freed me up for more professional development and to be able to seek out funding to produce my own projects.

 Derivative: How has TouchDesigner been useful to you as a tool?